CJ7: Production

 As with the title CJ7, the earlier working title, A Hope, referred to the Chinese crewed space program.
 The mission of Shenzhou 6 was completed in 2006 and the real Shenzhou 7 successfully launched in September 2008.
 The film had a budget of US$20 million, and heavily uses CG effects.
 Xu Jiao, the child who plays Dicky, is in fact female.
 She had to cross-dress to be in the film.

 Music tracks featured in CJ7 include "Masterpiece" and "I Like Chopin" by Gazebo and "Sunny" by Boney M.

 Homages and retelling

 References to Chow's other films are made during some scenes, particularly during Dicky's dream sequence.
 These references include Dicky using his super sneakers to kick a soccer ball into the goal, which subsequently collapses (referencing Shaolin Soccer) and Dicky flying into the sky with his sneakers, jumping from the head of an eagle, seeing CJ7's shape as a cloud and using the Buddha's Palm, (referencing Kung Fu Hustle).
 The scene where Dicky tosses away his glasses while they self-destruct is a reference to John Woo's Mission: Impossible 2.
 On one of the DVD featurettes, Chow cites E.T. the Extra-Terrestrial and Doraemon as an influence on the film.

-a Retelling to the film, titled CJ7: The Cartoon, Was released on July 6, 2010.
+A retelling of the film, titled CJ7: The Cartoon, was released on July 6, 2010.